 Orchard Park Elementary School

-- Orchard Park Elementary School's student population of 381 students has stayed relatively flat over five school years.
+- Orchard Park Elementary School's student population of 412 students has grown by 8% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||412 students|

 |Total Classroom Teachers||38 teachers|

 - Orchard Park Elementary School is ranked within the bottom 50% of all 1,142 schools in South Carolina (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 11:1 has stayed the same over five school years.